Controller & Procedure

 });

-}As you can see, the handle method returns the result of UserService.updateUser.
-That method, in turn, infers its types from the controller method, making the validation models (Zod schemas in this case) the single source of truth for input and output types, with no need to define separate types, thanks to the legendary Anders HejlsbergΒ for the fix in #58616Β βwithout this TypeScript change, Vovk.ts would not be possible.
+}The handle method returns the result of UserService.updateUser.
+That method, in turn, infers its types from the procedure, making the validation models (Zod schemas in this case) the single source of truth for input and output types, with no need to define separate types, thanks to the legendary Anders Hejlsberg for the fix in #58616 —without this TypeScript change, Vovk.ts would not be possible.

 import type { VovkBody, VovkOutput, VovkParams, VovkQuery } from 'vovk';